In This Article

 Here's what changed:

 - Regulatory pressure is concrete.
 FFIEC examiners expect documented endpoint controls.
 NCUA auditors ask credit unions how they manage mobile devices.
 State regulators want evidence that devices accessing borrower data meet encryption baselines.
-NYDFS finalized its latest cybersecurity requirements in November 2025, adding strict access controls, complete asset inventories, and universal MFA coverage to its examination checklist.
+NYDFS finalized its latest cybersecurity requirements in November 2025, adding strict access controls, complete asset inventories, and universal multi-factor authentication to its examination checklist.
 A verbal assurance that "we have policies" no longer satisfies anyone.

 The question for CIOs and CISOs isn't whether to enforce device compliance.
 It's how quickly you can get there without disrupting operations.